-South Africa is a dry country, with an average rainfall of less than 500mm per annum, whereas the world average is over 800 mm.
+South Africa is a dry country with an average rainfall of less than 500 mm per annum.
+In comparison, the world average is over 800 mm.
 As the need for this precious resource grows, so will its price as well as legislation to discourage excessive use.
 Sadly, gardens are often singled out for water restrictions and bans, but many people are guilty of overwatering.
-This is the main reason why gardens consume 30-50% of all domestic water used.
+In fact, gardens consume 30-50 % of all domestic water used.
+A crazy statistic that calls for waterwise garden designs and maintenance practices.

-- Group plants according to their water requirements, keeping high-water usage plants together and low-water usage plants together.
+Group plants according to their water requirements, keeping high water usage plants together and low water usage plants together for efficient watering.

-- Choose low-water-usage plants from low-rainfall areas in South Africa as well as the Mediterranean.
-Succulents are well known as water wise plants and an attractive addition to any garden.
+Choose low water usage plants for your garden.
+Succulents are well known as waterwise plants and are an attractive addition to any garden!

-- Plant endemic, indigenous plants that occur naturally in your region.
-Once established, they can survive on rainfall water alone.
+Plant endemic, indigenous plants that occur naturally in your region.
+Once established, they can survive on rainfall alone.

-- Keep your plants healthy; healthy plants have stronger roots and are more tolerant to water shortages, disease and insects.
+Keep your plants healthy – healthy plants have stronger roots and are more tolerant to water shortages, diseases and insects.

-- Add moisture retaining polymer such as Stockosorb to the soil when planting.
+Add a moisture-retaining polymer such as Wonder Waterwise Crystals to the soil when planting.

-- Improve your soil structure; soils rich in organic matter hold water more effectively and keep soil well mulched to reduce evaporation.
+Improve your soil structure.
+Soils rich in organic matter hold water more effectively.
+Keep soil well mulched to reduce evaporation.

-- Replace lawn areas with hard landscaping or water-wise ground covers.
+Replace lawn areas with hard landscaping or waterwise ground covers.
+Manicured lawns require large quantities of water to maintain.

-- Water your garden thoroughly but less frequently.
+Water your garden thoroughly but less frequently.
+This is a more efficient way to water your garden.

-Another key water-wise garden element is watering or irrigation systems.
-Whether your ‘irrigation system’ comprises a 5-litre watering can, a hose and hand sprayer or a comprehensive micro or dripper irrigation system, there are simple measures that can be implemented to conserve water.
+Whether your ‘irrigation system’ is a 5-litre watering can, a hose and hand sprayer, or a comprehensive micro or dripper system, there are simple measures that can be implemented to conserve water.

 Small water accessories such as tap fittings, connectors and distributors are fundamental to all watering systems.
 Leaking fittings are a major contributor to water wastage – check and replace these items regularly to prevent unnecessary water costs.
 Wonder’s range of watering accessories, nozzles and sprinklers is ideally suited to South Africa’s weather and water conditions.
 Ensure you know the correct connector size needed when purchasing your items and feel free to ask for expert advice where required.

-Entry-level pyramid sprayers are a popular garden accessory, but more complex sprinklers like the oscillating and impulse sprinklers offer wider, more effective water coverage and are well worth the additional investment.
+Entry-level pyramid sprayers are great for a waterwise garden, but more complex sprinklers like the oscillating and impulse sprinklers offer wider, more effective water coverage and are well worth the additional investment.
 Hose reels help to facilitate and improve the ease of manual watering systems.
-An essential water-saving device for all automated irrigation systems is a water timer.
+And don’t forget the water timer!
 As the name suggests, this device allows your watering times to be pre-programmed and scheduled according to your individual preferences.